 Lorne Brown can often be found in some chimney corner, picking his 5-string banjo and singing an old ballad.
-When he can be pried from his corner you might find him performing with the Ballad Project; acting as artist director for the Legless Stocking, an exciting new company combing various art forms with storytelling; or simply on his own.
+When he can be pried from his corner you might find him performing with the Ballad Project; acting as artist director for the Legless Stocking, an exciting new company combing various art forms with storytelling, performing with “Soldiers of Song” A Tribute to Canada’s WW 1 concert party “The Dumbells”; or simply on his own.

 Lorne is one of the co-founders of Storytelling Toronto.
 For twelve years he was the editor of Appleseed Quarterly, the Canadian Journal of Storytelling.
 He also used to edit The Canadian Folk Music Bulletin.
 He has performed in every Canadian province, and in the United States and Britain.
 He has appeared in major storytelling and folk festivals in our country, as well as on radio and television.

 Lorne has appeared in two film documentaries: “Sketches of Our Town” with Harvey Kirck, and Bonnie Landry’s “We Were Here”, the story of the Chantry Island lighthouse.